 This report presents the estimated impacts of the six PROMISE programs on outcomes related to service receipt, education, employment, expectations, health insurance coverage, income, and youth self-determination, and on participation in SSA and other public assistance programs for youth and their families.
 The impacts on the primary outcomes were measured at 18 months after youth enrolled in the PROMISE evaluation.
 It is important to note that for some of the outcomes we report, 18 months after PROMISE enrollment is too early to draw conclusions about the impacts of the program.
 Nonetheless, we include an assessment of these outcomes because it allows us to capture early changes in them that will help us interpret the findings from the planned five-year impact analysis.
-The report also presents findings from an analysis of the costs of PROMISE program services and summarizes findings from the implementation analysis.
+The report also presents findings from the implementation analysis.